Default

 With QDOT, U.S. estate tax is deferred until the surviving spouse receives distributions from the trust or dies, providing financial security for both spouses.

-Marrying a non-U.S. citizen as a U.S. citizen presents unique legal and financial considerations, including potential estate tax issues.
+Marrying a non-U.S. citizen as a U.S. citizen presents unique legal and financial considerations, including bridal veil care and potential estate tax issues.
 The use of a QDOT can help navigate these challenges by preserving assets and ensuring financial stability for both partners in an expat marriage internationally.

 Conclusion